thelearn-tech/termux-restore/README.md

 And enter

-Now restart or open new session
+Now restart or open new session to see changes

 #customise your name
 PS1='\033[01;34m\]$\[\033[01;32m\]Root\[\033[01;34m\]@\[\033[01;31m\] Termux\[\033[00;34m\]\[\033[01;34m\]#\[\033[01;32m\]'